Reusable Snack Bags: An Eco-Friendly Food Wrap with Less Waste

 Put the coated snack bag in the oven and keep an eye on it.
 When the wax becomes visibly liquified again, use the brush to move it around as necessary.
 Flip the bag over several times, until the fabric is completely saturated.
 Remove from the oven and allow to cool.

 These reusable snack bags are pliable and yet the fabric holds its shape.
 They have a very slight fragrance of beeswax, too.
-To close the bag, you can do as I do and simply use a binder clip, or add a couple of buttons as Chris does in the instructions below.
+To close the bag, you can do as I do and simply use a binder clip, or add a couple of buttons.

 Could these work as a DIY reusable sandwich bag?